jennarim/Picture-Match/README.md

 `git clone --recurse-submodules https://github.com/jennarim/Picture-Match.git`

 The project is compiled using CMake.
+`
+cd Picture-Match/
-`mkdir build
+mkdir build
 cd build
 cmake ..
 make`

-After the above is executed, to run the project, use this command.
+Lastly, run the project with this command.
-`./picture-Match`
+`./pictureMatch`

 ## Example
 1. The picture of the desired image is initially shown to the player, alongside other instructions.